 A classic zippered clutch is great for all types of situations.
 How you blend your fabrics, notions, and embellishments is what defines the finished style – from everyday casual to evening elegance.
 We’re working in elegance category for this project, showing you how to combine two boldly graphic exterior fabrics with the rich texture of silk dupioni for the lining and the unique rolled rose that adorns the front.
-We topped it off with a great chunky, gold metallic zipper for a bit of bling.
+We topped it off with a chunky, metallic zipper for a bit of bling.

 We used the same bottom panel fabric for all three of our sample clutches, which tied them together nicely as a set, yet still allowed for individuality for each person within one group, such as for a wedding party.

 When working with bold motifs, it makes all the difference to fussy cut each panel, precisely centering the designs.
 Don’t forget that the rose embellishment will cover up some of the design; incorporate this into your design placement.
 You can see this most prominently in our “circle stamp” sample where we off-set the motif to the left of our rose.
 If you are new to fussy cutting, check out our handy step-by-step tutorial.

 It is a zippered pouch, so your zipper will always be an eye-catching part of the overall look.
 We chose a sparkly gold zipper with a decorative fob.
 It opens wide so it’s easy to reach in and find what you need.

 You can see in the photos above and below that our zipper has pretty end caps in the feature fabric at the head and tail.
 We show you the easy steps to achieve this professional finish.
 If the mere mention of zippers has you running screaming from your machine, come on back!
 Inserting a zipper into a pouch, as we show below, is one of the easiest zipper installations out there.
 We know you can do it!